-The college endowment’s $56.2 million net gain in the 2021 fiscal year came from both exceptional investment performance and generous philanthropic contributions.
-For the year, the funds realized a total of $60.4 million in investment returns as well as an additional $8.6 million in gifts from alumni, parents, families and friends.
-The endowment’s year-end total also reflects the $12.8 million distribution from the funds to support the college’s operating budget during the fiscal year.
+The college endowment’s $25.4 million net decline in the 2022 fiscal year came from investment performance offset by generous philanthropic contributions.
+For the year, the funds realized a total of $22 million in investment losses and the addition of $8 million in gifts from alumni, parents, families and friends.
+The endowment’s year-end total also reflects the $11.5 million distribution from the funds to support the college’s operating budget during the fiscal year.

 Measuring investment performance

 The annual average return on the endowment portfolio provides a critical measurement of the college’s investment strategy.
-The objective as stated in the Investment Committee’s policy is to realize a return that is equal to the annual inflation rate plus five percent.
+The objective as stated in the Investment Committee’s policy is to realize a return that is equal to the long-term inflation rate plus five percent.
 The target reflects the overall goal of preserving the long-term purchasing power of the endowment while generating revenue to support college operations.
-In the 2021 fiscal year, the average annual return exceeded the target by nearly 300 percent.
 Over the past decade, the college’s endowment investment results have consistently outperformed the committee’s goal.

-We recognize that past is not prologue and there will inevitably be periods when investment returns will be more challenging.
-As constructed, we believe the endowment portfolio is well-positioned to weather more difficult markets and will be well served by our commitment to a long-term disciplined investment strategy.
+We recognize that past is not prologue and as we have seen in the 2022 fiscal year, there will inevitably be periods when investment returns will be more challenging.
+As constructed, we believe the endowment portfolio is well-positioned to weather difficult mark

 Managing the endowment

-The overall investment objective for Wheaton’s endowment funds is to preserve their purchasing power in order to provide a growing stream of endowment support for the college’s programs..
-The college seeks to achieve on average an annual total rate of return equal to the annual inflation rate plus the annual spending rate, or draw, of the college. (e.g., CPI + 5%)
+The overall investment objective for Wheaton’s endowment funds is to preserve their purchasing power in order to provide a growing stream of endowment support for the college’s programs.
+The college seeks to achieve on average an annual total rate of return equal to the long-term inflation rate plus the annual spending rate, or draw, of the college. (i.e., CPI + 5%)

 A fundamental piece of the investment strategy for the college’s endowment centers on diversification—diversification of the types of assets in which funds are invested as well as geographic diversification across domestic, international and emerging markets.
 The Investment Committee of the Board sets target ranges for each asset class and reviews the college’s portfolio against these guidelines regularly throughout the year, rebalancing holdings when necessary.
 The current asset class breakdown is shown in Table 2.

 Wheaton’s endowment is structured to capture a significant portion of upside in world equity markets, while limiting its downside exposure when markets are under pressure.
-In the seven years to FY21, the endowment captured 77 percent of returns in world equity markets with about 51 percent of the risk.
+In the seven years to FY22, the endowment captured 82 percent of the returns in world equity markets with about 51 percent of the risk (volatility).